MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 # Use the PC authoring application to create a guide

-Use the PC authoring application in Microsoft Dynamics 365 Guides to:
+Use the PC authoring application in Microsoft Dynamics 365 Guides (Preview) to:

 - Create a guide
 - Choose an alignment method